A Christmas garland made from twigs with video

 6. Continue adding twigs and knotting them tightly until you run out of string.

-And the finished garland!
+The finished garland!

-Hang it anywhere you wish!
 Here it’s hung from my stairway rail.
 Very quirky but cool too!

 And small pieces of the garland used in this kitchen valance garland.